phetsims/qa/doc/qa-book.md

 #### Wrapper Index Test

-In the Wrapper Index there should be some example code.
+* In the Wrapper Index there should be some example code.
 Copy and paste it into a text editor, save it, and make sure the resulting html file runs properly.
+* Add ```/lib``` to the end of the wrapper URL.
+Make sure a file called ```phet-io.js``` is there.
+If it is, make sure it is minified.
 #### Simulation Wrapper Test

 * *What?* This wrapper is the simulation.